Guardrails: Input and Output Safety Layers for LLM Systems

 | Anthropic Sonnet 4.6 (typical request) | 800–2500 ms | The main call |

-Two structural observations from these numbers.
-First, input guards and output guards each add ~10% to the end-to-end latency budget when sized appropriately — the 86M Prompt Guard at ~50ms is 2-5% of a typical Sonnet call.
-Second, orchestration frameworks like NeMo are the heaviest piece of the budget — half a second is enough to dominate the latency tail on routine queries.
+input guards and output guards each add ~10% to the end-to-end latency budget when sized appropriately.
+The 86M Prompt Guard at ~50ms is 2-5% of a typical Sonnet call.
+Orchestration frameworks like NeMo are the heaviest piece of the budget; half a second is enough to dominate the latency tail on routine queries.
 The right reach for NeMo is when the policy logic is genuinely complex (multi-turn topical gating, conditional escalation chains); for simple input/output classification, calling the classifiers directly is faster.

 Further reading from the field